DavidRMorphew/google-books-cli/README.md

 Google Books CLI

-This CLI grabs the top forty books that are free to download from Google Books.
+This CLI provides a list of books on Programming that are free to download from Google Books (in PDF format).